BrownUniversity/New-Users-Read-Me/README.md

 ## Membership to the 'BrownUniversity' organization within GitHub

-Once you have an account, you will be able to create your own repositories and work with other public ones on the site.
-To participate in Brown-related projects, you will need to associate your GitHub account with one or more Brown organizations.
-The main organization for Brown is [BrownUniversity](https://github.com/BrownUniversity), and you can join it by following [this link](https://github.com/orgs/BrownUniversity/sso/sign_up).
+Once you have an account, you can be invited to join the BrownUniversity Org via CAP (Computing Accounts and Passwords) requests.
+This will ensure only authorized users will be given access.

 Other organizations (CIS, CCV, Libraries, etc.) may have other methods to join.

-## Accessing Single Sign On protected resources within GitHub from the command line (or other tools that don't have a Shibboleth interface)
+## Accessing 2FA protected resources within GitHub from the command line (or other tools that)

 GitHub provides a [desktop client](https://desktop.github.com/) for macOS and Windows, but most developers prefer to use the command line or other clients.
 Many IDEs and [developer-oriented text editors](https://atom.io/) can make use of GitHub integration.
 To integrate your desktop experience with GitHub outside of the official apps, there are additional steps required to create a 'key' that you can authorize connections with.

 Please follow the steps in [this document](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh) to generate a private key (this must NOT be shared or stored in a location where it is at risk of being compromised) and authorize it for use with GitHub.
-This procedure creates a trust relationship between applications within your desktop environment, Shibboleth, and GitHub.
+This creates a trust relationship between applications within your desktop environment and GitHub.

 You can use the same SSH key pair for other services besides GitHub, but that is out-of-scope for this document.
 To read more on the subject, please start [here](https://www.ssh.com/ssh/public-key-authentication).